-Common mental health disorders, such as depression, generalised anxiety disorder, panic disorder, obsessive-compulsive disorder (OCD), post-traumatic stress disorder (PTSD) and social anxiety disorder, may affect up to 15% of the population at any one time.
+Common mental health disorders, such as depression, generalised anxiety disorder, panic disorder, obsessive-compulsive disorder (OCD), post-traumatic stress disorder (PTSD) and social anxiety disorder (see NICE's guideline on social anxiety disorder), may affect up to 15% of the population at any one time.
 Depression and anxiety disorders can have a lifelong course of relapse and remission.
 There is considerable variation in the severity of common mental health disorders, but all can be associated with significant long-term disability.
 For example, depression is estimated to be the second greatest contributor to disability-adjusted life years throughout the developed world.
 It is also associated with high levels of morbidity and mortality, and is the most common disorder contributing to suicide.

 The vast majority (up to 90%) of depressive and anxiety disorders that are diagnosed are treated in primary care.
 However, many individuals do not seek treatment, and both anxiety and depression often go undiagnosed.
 Although under-recognition is generally more common in mild rather than severe cases, mild disorders are still a source of concern.
 Recognition of anxiety disorders by GPs is particularly poor, and only a small minority of people who experience anxiety disorders ever receive treatment.
 In part this may stem from GPs' difficulties in recognising the disorder, but it may also be caused by patients' worries about stigma, and avoidance on the part of individual patients.

 The most common method of treatment for common mental health disorders in primary care is psychotropic medication.
 This is due to the limited availability of psychological interventions, despite the fact that these treatments are generally preferred by patients.